-Kinship caregivers and suitable others are a wonderful resource for children needing out-of-home care; almost half of all out-of-home placed children are with kinship providers.
+Kinship caregivers and suitable others are a wonderful resource for children needing out-of-home care; almost (replace with over) half of all out-of-home placed children are with kinship providers.

 Considering getting licensed for kinship care?